-Metal Roofing vs Shingle Roofing: Which Should You Choose?
+Metal Roofing vs Shingle Roofing: Which Is Best for Florida Homes?

 Close to 80% of the residential homes in the US have an asphalt roof.
 That’s 4 out of every 5 houses.